-Form 10-Q (Mark One) x QUARTI ERLY REPORT PURSUANT TO SECTION 13 OR 15(d) C OF THE SECURITIES EXCHANGE ACT (OF 1934 For the quarterly period ended June 30, 2022 Or □ TRANSI TION REPORT PURSUANT TO SECTION 13 OR 15(d) C OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-34899 1 Pulse Biosciences, Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 46-5696597 (I.R.S.
-Employer Identification No.) 3957 Point Eden Way Hayward, CA (Address of principal executive offices) 94545 (Zip Code) ((510) 906-4600 Registrant's telephone number, including area code) S ecurities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Indicate by checl Common Stock, par value \$0.001 per share (mark whether the registrant (1) has filed all reports required to be filed by \$2\$) has been subject to such filing requirements for the past 90 days.
-Yes x PLSE Section 13 or 15(d) of the Securities Exchange Act of 193 No □ The Nasdaq Stock Market 34 during the preceding 12 months (or for such shorter period that the registr rant was required to x mark whether the registrant has submitted electronically every Interactive I t was required to submit such files).
-Yes x No \Box Data File required to be submitted pursuant to Rule 405 o of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter a mark whether the registrant is a large accelerated filer, an accelerated filer, anay" and "emerging growth company" in Rule 12b-2 of the Exchange Act. a non-accelerated filer, a smaller reporting company, or a an emerging growth company.
-See the definitions of "large accelerated filer, " "accelerated filer," Large accelerated filer Non-accelerated filer П х Accelerated filer Smaller reporting company Emerging growth company □ x □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+Form 10-Q (Mark One) - - ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE A CT OF 1934 For the quarterly period ended September 30 , 2022 Or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15((d) OF THE SECURITIES EXCHANGE A CT OF 1934 For the transition period from to 1 Commission File Number: 001-34899 Pulse Biosciences, In (Exact name of registrant as specified in its charte Delaware (State or other jurisdiction of incorporation or organization) 46-5696597 (I.R.S.
+Employer Identification No.) 3957 Point Eden Way Hayward, CA (Address of principal executive offices) (510) 906-4600 (Registrant's telephone number, including area o Securities registered pursuant to Section 12(b) of the Title of each class Common Stock, par value \$0.001 per share Trading Symbol(s) PLSE Name of each exchange on which registered The Nasdaq Stock Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yet 1 by Section 13 or 15(d) of the Securities Exchange Act • as required to Indicate by check mark whether the registrant has submitted electronically every Interac period that the registrant was required to submit such files).
+Yes \boxtimes No \square tive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for r such shorter Indicate by check mark whether the registrant is a large accelerated filer, an accelerated "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange y, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," elerated filer," Large accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not Act. \Box to use the extended transition period for complying with n any new or revised financial accounting standards provided pursuant to Section 13(a) o of the Exchange

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \quad Yes $\quad\square\quad$ No \quad
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes

-The number of shares outstanding of the registrant's common stock as of July 31, 2022: 37,125,947
+The number of shares outstanding of the registrant's common stock as of October 31, 2022: 37,228,200